TeamAlpha5/AirViewer2/Program By Contract/Program by contract by Ravali Satla.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 **@ Invariant:**
 -The condition “filepath != null” and “filepath.length() > 0” must be true of a class.

 **@pre-condition:**
-1.The condition "filepath  != null && filepath .length() > 0" must be true
+- The condition "filepath  != null && filepath .length() > 0" must be true

 **@post-condition:**
 - The condition "result == true" must be true when   method finished executing.It indicates pdf is successfully optimized
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------